>> | Welcome | Accommodation | Weddings | Excursions | Festivals | Location | Info | Booking |

 Binara Poya:

-Celebrates the Buddha's journey to heaven to preach to his mother and the celestrial multitude.
+Celebrates the Buddha's journey to heaven to preach to his mother and the celestial multitude.
 Also the establishment of the Bhikkhuni (nun's) Order.

 October